Leo3418/leo3418.github.io/collections/_posts/en/2021-01-16-gentoo-merge-usr.md

 However, if you are doing the [first kind of `/usr` merge][variant-1], this is not the desired result.
-Executables under `/usr/sbin` are not moved in this case, but `/usr/sbin` is removed from `PATH` if we disable the `split-usr` USE flag, so we cannot invoke any command installed to that location!
+Executables under `/usr/sbin` are not moved in this case, but `/usr/sbin` is removed from `PATH` if we disable the `split-usr` USE flag, so we cannot directly invoke any command installed to that location without prepending `/usr/sbin/` to the front of the command name!

 The way I suggest to add `/usr/sbin` back to `PATH` is to define it globally with a file under `/etc/env.d`.
 Create a file with any name you like (e.g.